The-Back-Corner/the-back-corner.github.io/index.md

 ### User Guide
+#### To get started with our application, please follow the steps outlined below.

 * First, **Register** for an account by clicking the Register button on the main landing page or from the dropdown page on the top right of the nav bar.